 Note: Everyone who has applied for an ESTA is advised to verify the status of their application before they leave for the United States to ensure they will be allowed to embark on the trip without having to pay additional fees or submit another application.
 You should specifically make sure that you have an ESTA authorization number.
 Also double-check that the authorization will be valid on the day of your departure to the United States.

 If you’re intending to travel to the United States, either as a tourist, or on business, you must apply for your ESTA (Electronic System for Travel Authorisation).
 Citizens of countries within the VWP (Visa Waiver Program) are required to obtain an Electronic System for Travel Authorisation in order to travel to or through the US.
 The ESTA visa system is operated by the US Government Department for Homeland Security, and Electronic System for Travel Authorisation applications may only be made electronically online.

-Good for stays of 90 days or less for tourism or business purposes.
+Good for stays of 90 days or less for transit, tourism or business purposes.

-Only individuals holding a passport from one of the following countries is eligible for the ESTA Visa Waiver:
+Only individuals holding a passport from one of the following countries are eligible for the ESTA Visa Waiver: